Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 updates are available.
 To configure this manually, navigate to **Admin \|
 Configuration \| General** tab and **Edit**, then check the box next to **Allow Automatic Checks for Updates**.
-This setting will create a banner at the top of your Administrator account’s user screen when a new update is available for download.
+This setting will create a banner at the top of your Administrator account's user screen when a new update is available for download.

 ![A screenshot of a cell phone Description generated with very high confidence](images/786f5589942cce20844981a83532adb0.jpg)

-If your Secret Server web server has no outbound access, you can elect to receive updates through Thycotic’s Support Portal by logging into your Portal account at **thycotic.force.com**, **CHANGE TO WHAT?** navigating to your Account Settings, and signing up for the Thycotic Mailing List.
+If your Secret Server web server has no outbound access, you can elect to receive updates through Thycotic's Support Portal by logging into your Portal account at **thycotic.force.com**, **CHANGE TO WHAT?** navigating to your Account Settings, and signing up for the Thycotic Mailing List.